Nodes

 Resolve: Choose from Slots that are or from Data requests that exist in the workspace

-If assigning a data request to your User choice node, first invoke it using a Data request node and ensure the data request's overarching is set to List)
+If assigning a Data request to your User choice node, first invoke it using a Data request node and ensure the Data request's overarching is set to List)

 Elicitation (visible on only): Indicates a user provide their choice by spelling it letter by letter (e.g., A, B, C) or spelling by words (e.g., A as in apple, B as in boy)

 Additional slots: must first be enabled on your application before using this feature.
 If the user's choice does not match any of the primary options, your application will resort to one or more attached to the flow and assigned on the user choice node.
 Choices matching options from additional slots will exit out of the No match edge but a Split node may be linked to check if they exist.
-See How-to for context.
+See How-to tab for context

 Reset choices to match/no match (visible when using a ): Reset node connectors to Match/No match values